OSC/ondemand/README.md

 # Any extended authentication Apache directives separated by newlines
 # Example: OOD_AUTH_EXTEND='AuthName "private"\nAuthBasicProvider ldap\nAuthLDAPURL ldap://ldap.host/o=ctx'
 # Blank: No extended directives will be added to the config
+#
 OOD_AUTH_EXTEND='AuthName "private"\nAuthUserFile "/opt/rh/httpd24/root/etc/httpd/.htpasswd"'

 # Redirect user to this URI if fail to map to system level user
 # Blank: Removes the redirection upon a failed user mapping
 #
 OOD_MAP_FAIL_URI=''

+# Redirect URI for OpenID Connect client
+# Blank: Removes the availability of this URI in the config
+#
+OOD_AUTH_OIDC_URI=''

+# URI to access OpenID Connect discovery page
+# Blank: Removes the availability of this URI in the config
+#
+OOD_AUTH_DISCOVER_URI=''

+# Path to OpenID Connect discovery page directory
+#
+OOD_AUTH_DISCOVER_ROOT='/var/www/ood/discover'

+# URI to access the user mapping registration page
+# Blank: Removes the availability of this URI in the config
+#
+OOD_AUTH_REGISTER_URI=''

+# Path to the user mapping registration page directory
+#
+OOD_AUTH_REGISTER_ROOT='/var/www/ood/register'

+# Whether you want to use CILogon authentication
+# Default: 'false'
+#
+OOD_AUTH_CILOGON='false'
 ```

 The default location for the `.htpasswd` file is: